jiritichy/frontend/README.md

 * Upvotes for threads
 * Sort threads / posts by upvotes
-* Communities
-  * Each community has threads
 * If you are an admin of a community, you can delete posts and do other admin
 * Search for posts
 * Profile thumbnails
 * Profile page